 The seat back, however, wasn’t overly thick.
 If someone were to grab your seat from behind, you could feel the full effect of the jolt running through your body.

 The tray table was interesting.
 It didn’t extend out further than two inches from the seat in front.

 So, trying to do simple things, such as eating your meal or using a laptop, was hard.

 Some rubbish had been jammed into the front of Liz’s seat, behind the tray table.
 This was unpleasant and made us question the cleanliness of the aircraft.

-While I’m on the topic of cleanliness, let me tell you what the the toilets are like on Beijing Capital Airlines.
+While I’m on the topic of cleanliness, let me tell you what the the toilets are like on this Chinese airline.